Orden14/RaidPlanner/readme.md

 MailDev will be accessible on http://localhost:1080/

 ###### These are custom commands to help you during development :
-- yarn build (builds css and js with Webpack Encore)
+- yarn build (builds CSS and JS with Webpack Encore)
-- yarn watch (constantly watches for changes in css and js files and compile them on the go)
+- yarn watch (constantly watches for changes in CSS and JS files and compile them on the go)

 ## Test users
 Among all the generated users, there are default users available for easier testing :
 - Admin (username : admin / password : admin)
 - Member (username : member / password : member)
+- Old Member (username : oldmember / password : oldmember)
 - Guest (username : guest / password : guest)

 # Contact